 Steps Involved in Risk Management for Medical Devices

 Defining any risk management process in compliance with the regulations like FDA or ISO needs to be established by a risk management framework.
 This framework includes the process which will be used to develop the device, as well as the roles and responsibilities of people associated with the device development project.
-Along with this, a proper documentation of the risk management plan is also required to be established as a part of the framework for risk management in medical devices.
+Along with this, a proper documentation of the risk management plan is also required to be established as a part of the risk management framework for medical devices.

 Compliance with #FDA QS and #ISO14971 is necessary for developing risk-free #MedicalDevices @einfochipsltd

-Medical device risk assessment will help the device manufacturers direct their efforts towards defining the intended use of the product.
+The risk analysis stage will help the device manufacturers direct their risk management efforts towards defining the intended use of the product.
 This will help in focusing on the necessary steps, overviewing the relevant hazards (potential sources of harm).

 Once the risk has been identified, the next step is to control the risk, where the actual implementation of risk mitigation takes place.
 The aim of risk control is to mitigate or lower the intensity of risk to an acceptable level.